ultimaterobotics/uMyo/README.md

 > Git does **not** clone sub-modules automatically, so you must pull it once
 > after cloning the main repo.

-# first-time checkout
+# First-time checkout
 ```bash
 git clone https://github.com/ultimaterobotics/uMyo.git
 cd uMyo
 git submodule update --init --recursive    # ← fetches urf_lib
 ```

-# if you already have the repo and want the newest urf_lib:
+# If you already have the repo and want the newest urf_lib:
 ```bash
 git submodule update --remote --merge      # optional
 ```